 Research on Calendula and Benefits for Radiation-induced Dermatitis

-In 2003, a study implicating over 250 breast cancer patients showed it was possible to drastically diminish and even halt the spread of eczema or radiation-induced dermatitis while undergoing radiation for breast cancer when a calendula-based cream was topically applied twice a day from the very start of the procedures.
+Briefly, in 2003, a study implicating over 250 breast cancer patients showed it was possible to drastically diminish and even halt the spread of eczema or radiation-induced dermatitis while undergoing radiation for breast cancer when a calendula-based cream was topically applied twice a day from the very start of the procedures.
 The occurrence of acute dermatitis of grade 2 or higher was significantly lower (41% v 63%; P .001) with the use of calendula than with trolamine.
 Moreover, patients receiving calendula had less frequent interruption of radiotherapy and significantly reduced radiation-induced skin side effects.

 A 2008 study from the Journal of Clinical Biochemistry and Nutrition found that applying calendula extract to skin helped promote healing in animals that suffered burn injuries.
 Burn discomfort most often treated with calendula include sunburns, shave burns, laser burns and radiation burns.